mark-mon/uevr-index-controls/README.md

 as this is not a native steamvr device and performs much better on openxr.
 There may be other uses for this.

+This can be a global install or per game.
+To make it global:

+As of UEVR v1.04, you can create a global plugins folder and copy the json and plugin into them.
+Create a folder in %appdata%\UnrealVRMod\UEVR\Plugins and another in %appdata%\UnrealVRMod\UEVR\Profiles.
+Copy the dll into plugins and the json into profiles.

+For per game,
-The plugins must be copied into each game directory for UEVR at the moment as there is no global directory for plugins to handle all games.
+The plugins must be copied into each game directory in %appdata\UnrealVRMod\GAMEPROFILE\Plugins or %appdata%\UnrealVRMod\GAMEPROFILE\Profile

 The _interaction_profiles_valve_index_controller.json goes in the profile directory and fixes the controller interactions.

 The IndexHapic.dll goes in the profile plugins directory.